ziapeltagames/six-winters/docs/brainstorming/ADVANTAGES.md

 ## Developments

 Developments are also differentiated somewhat by type.
+Maybe as a general rule none of these should remove conditions or discord?

 * Resources
 * Test Boosts
 * Task Boosts

 ## Locations

+These should be permanent manipulations.

+* Raising Tracks
+* More Resources
+* Using Disposition

 ### Spotlight Locations